Entry Type

 The summer exhibition is open to all members and fellows of the Royal Society of Sculptors, working in any medium.
 In 2025 the Summer Show will take place at Burgh House in Hampstead while Dora House undergoes building works as part of the Creating a Home for Sculptors project.

-The Summer Show 2025 will be selected and curated by Polly Bielecka, Gallery Director, Pangolin London Sculpture Gallery and the theme she has selected for the show is 'Sculpture in the Home'
+The Summer Show 2025 has been selected and curated by Polly Bielecka, Gallery Director, Pangolin London Sculpture Gallery and the theme she has selected for the show is 'Sculpture in the Home'

 About the Curator